jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-operators/genetic-operators.rst

 #.
 Exchange the elements at the indices in the cycle between the parents

 .. figure:: ../genetic-operators/cycle_crossover_1.png
-    :width: 500 px
+    :width: 600 px
     :align: center

     Three different cycles in the same two parents.
 One is shown in dark grey, one in white, and one in light grey.
+If the light grey cycle was selected (the one only containing 6s), no change would happen as a result of this crossover.

 .. figure:: ../genetic-operators/cycle_crossover_2.png
-    :width: 500 px
+    :width: 600 px
     :align: center

     Result of applying cycle crossover.
 This is the result of using either the dark grey or white cycles identified